mozilla/fxa/packages/fxa-auth-server/docs/api.md

 ```

 See [decrypting the bundle](https://wiki.mozilla.org/Identity/AttachedServices/KeyServerProtocol#Decrypting_the_getToken2_Response)
-for info on how to retrieve `accountResetToken` from the bundle.
+for info on how to retrieve `accountResetToken` and `keyFetchToken` from the bundle.

 ## POST /password/forgot/send_code